An investigation · Whole Body Press

 That is the moment I went looking for what they were missing.
 Because they were not wrong — they had every piece of the puzzle except one.
 They were pushing glutathione into his system and telling him to support his liver, but nobody was talking about what the body actually needs in order to produce glutathione on its own.
 Nobody was talking about the specific Phase II pathway that handles hormones, inflammation, and the byproducts of every other detox protocol they had us doing.
 That pathway has a name.
 It has a substrate.
 And modern diets have almost none of it.

 I took everything I had learned from the functional medicine doctors and added the one thing they had never mentioned.
 That was when his skin started clearing.
-About a month of refining the protocol — adjusting doses, dialing in timing, getting the sequence right — and the new breakouts had visibly slowed.
+In just under two weeks of refining the protocol — adjusting doses, dialing in timing, getting the sequence right — the new breakouts had visibly slowed.
 He never started Accutane.
 He's been clear ever since.

 This guide is the synthesis.
 The gut work and liver support are real.
 The carnivore phase and the sauna and the castor oil all have their place.
 But they will not move the needle on their own — because they are downstream of one missing input.
 This is the input, the protocol, and the mechanism that explains why it works when everything else stalls.